endurantgames/cosmiclegends/src/classes/monarch.md

 Whenever you make a roll that uses your skill, roll an additional number of dice equal to the current Volume.

-## Class Ability: Defend the Kingdom
+## Class Ability: For My Kingdom!

 You feel a special attachment to your homeland, whether it be a physical location or a metaphorical concept such as "the Seas".

-If a Crisis threatens your domain, add 3 when you roll to form the Teamwork Pool.
+If you declare that a Crisis threatens your domain, add 3 to the Teamwork Pool when you form it, and add 1 additional point to the Pool when you add to it during the Crisis.

 ## Power Words